Colsai/scott_data606/README.md

 </table>

 ### **Project Focus**
+The Department of Health and Human Services- Office of Inspector General is the largest inspector general in the United States, and investigates and protects the public from bad actors in the health care sector.
+More specifically, HHS OIG was established in 1976, to protect the American public from fraud, waste, and abuse, with a central focus on Medicare and Medicaid programs.

+Healthcare compliance officers, hospitals, and the public are interested in how HHS OIG protects them from issues.
 OIG's mission is to provide objective oversight to promote the economy, efficiency, effectiveness, and integrity of HHS programs, as well as the health and welfare of the people they serve.
-They outline the primary scope of their work as:
+In their [2020-2025 strategic plan](https://oig.hhs.gov/documents/root/7/OIG-Strategic-Plan-2020-2025.pdf), OIG outline the primary focuses of their current and future work as:

 <blockquote>
 <ul>